-How To Pick the Right Microphone For Your Voice
+How To Pick the Right Microphone For Voice Acting

 When it comes to buying a microphone, you want to be sure that whatever you purchase does justice to your voice and brings your talent to the fore.
 The key to picking the right microphone is not just choosing the microphone that is the right price, but rather searching for the microphone that is right for your voice.

 The Age Old Question – What Microphone is Best?

 What microphone is best?
 Which microphone should I buy?

 These are questions that frequently pop up from people who are entering the voice over field.

 It’s worthwhile to note that no one company, coach or voice over artist can give a definitive answer to anyone who asks “What microphone should I get?”
 And you should steer away from any content or recommendations that try to prescribe the ‘right’ microphone.
 This is because the ‘right vocal microphone’ depends on your unique voice.
 What works for one person, may not work for another, which is why the most powerful advice you can get – is advice on the tools to use to help you decide for yourself.

 The best microphone is the one that you can use with the fewest technical problems.
 If all other things are equal, choose the simplest setup that you can that will enable you to record as quickly as possible, hence the saying “plug and play.”

 Some microphones like the RE20 (the stereotypical radio microphone) are large diaphragm microphones designed to pick up lower frequencies such as a deep male voice, a bass drum or even a bass guitar.

 The small diaphragm or small capsule microphone is designed to pick up higher frequencies such as the female voice, the brightness of an acoustic guitar or shimmering cymbals.
 You may have seen these as the overhead microphones on a drum kit or above an orchestra.